Current status: open and active. Updating.

 The two styles took very different paths as time passed, yet originated with a similar intent.
 Yang tàijíquán was very condensed; using one form to house the entire system of 37 applications.

-Mantis Boxing, on the other hand, had 2 or 3 original forms (allegedly), and later became bloated as more and more forms were piled on.
-The system eventually split into multiple lines, each with varying forms, further diluting the art.
+Tánglángquán, on the other hand, had 2 or 3 original forms (allegedly), and later became bloated as more and more forms were piled on.
+The system split into multiple lines as did tàijíquán, except each branch with a multitude of varying forms, rather than a single representation, further diluting the art.

-Tai Ji Quan, was transformed into the health practice commonly known as Tai Chi today.
-This took place in the early 1900’s, and was used for physical education.
-It was excellent for all ages, and those who could not perform high impact exercise.
+Tàijíquán, was also transformed into the health practice commonly known as Tai Chi today and was used for physical education.
+This took place in the early 1900’s; spearheaded by Yang Cheng Fu.
+It was excellent for all ages, and those who could not perform high impact exercise thus keeping it fairly intact through the ages.

-Tàijíquán had already been split into different family lines (Chen, Yang, Wu, Wu Hao, Sun), and split again post-transformation from fighting to fitness.
+Tàijíquán had already been split into different family lines (Chen, Yang, Wu, Wu Hao, and finally Sun).
+It split again post-transformation from fighting to fitness.
 The original Chen family style (Cannon Boxing), and Yang family style (Cotton Boxing), were combative and extremely condensed.
 See my article on ‘The Dirty History of Tai Chi’ for more details, and a bibliography of sources.

-Mantis boxing, was also absorbed into the national movement for better health and fitness.
+Praying mantis boxing, was also absorbed into the national movement for better health and fitness.
 Jin Woo, Nanqing Guo Shu Institute are examples, but with a different methodology.
-They added pre-requisite forms known as fundamentals training prior to being able to study mantis boxing.
-They performed sets at a faster, and more athletic pace; to a fault as this later became a standard by which your art was judged vs the original combative intent.
+They added pre-requisite forms known as fundamentals training prior to being able to focus one’s studies on mantis boxing, or another style.
+In Jin Woo, practitioners performed sets at a faster, and more athletic pace, to a fault; as this later became a standard by which your ‘art’ was judged, versus the original combative intent.

 In the end, it saved neither from becoming obsolete, broken, and losing their teeth.
 Lucky for us, the forms, and the keywords/principles survived; making reassembling the arts still possible.